-The tables on pages S-34 through S-36 have been prepared on the basis of certain assumptions, including that: (a) the receivables prepay in full at the specified CPR during such Collection Period and neither we nor the servicer are required to purchase any receivables from the trust, (b) each payment on the receivables is made on the last day of each Collection Period, (c) distributions are made on the 15th day of each month (beginning April 15, 2012) in respect of the notes in accordance with the description set forth under "Servicing Matters-Distributions," (d) the balance in the spread account on any day is equal to the required spread account balance, (e) the closing date occurs on March 21, 2012, (f) CNH Capital America LLC exercises its option to purchase the receivables on the earliest permitted payment date and (g) the Specified Discount Factor is 4.15%.
-The tables indicate the projected weighted average life of each class of offered notes and sets forth the percent of the initial principal balance of each class of offered notes that is projected to be outstanding after each of the payment dates shown at various CPR percentages.
+The tables on pages S-34 through S-38 have been prepared on the basis of certain assumptions, including that: (a) the receivables prepay in full at the specified CPR during such Collection Period and neither we nor the servicer are required to purchase any receivables from the trust, (b) each payment on the receivables is made on the last day of each Collection Period, (c) distributions are made on the 15th day of each month (beginning July 15, 2012) in respect of the notes in accordance with the description set forth under "Servicing Matters-Distributions," (d) the balance in the spread account on any day is equal to the required spread account balance, (e) the closing date occurs on June 20, 2012, (f) CNH Capital America LLC exercises its option to purchase the receivables on the earliest permitted payment date and (g) the Specified Discount Factor is 3.85%.
+The tables indicate the projected weighted average life of each class of offered notes that is projected to be outstanding after each of the payment dates shown at various CPR percentages.